tezos-commons/homebase-lite/documentation.md

 ### `set_admin`

-Called by the current `admin` to transfer its role to someone else.
+Called by the current `admin` to transfer the role to someone else.
-Takes in input the address of the new `admin` candidate.
+Takes the address of the new `admin` candidate as input.
 Note: for security reasons the transfer isn't complete until the new admin candidate calls `accept_admin`.
 If there is already a candidate, another call to this entrypoint will